StinanH/RestaurantManager/README.md

 Creates a new Menu using restaurant Id.
 ```
 {
-  "name": "string",       <- name of menu
+  "name": "string",       <- Name of menu
   "restaurantId": 0       <- Id of restaurant where menu is served
 }
 ```